 Since March 2020, Elizabeth House has been running a Food Hub so local residents experiencing food insecurity can receive weekly food support.
-We are also supporting local residents to start local food co-ops run for and by them, with the aim to reduce food bills and food waste through bulk buying and accessing food surplus (with the vital support of The Felix Project and City Harvest London).
+We want to support local residents through a food co-op run for and by them, with the aim to reduce food bills and food waste through bulk buying and accessing food surplus (with the vital support of The Felix Project and City Harvest London).

 If you need help and live in one of the following postcodes: N5 1, N5 2, N4 2, N4 3 and N7 7, contact us on 020 7690 1300 or email@example.com